Philip-Norell/portfolio/index.md

 I'm an early GIS professional in Enterprise and Web GIS.
 I enjoy solving difficult problems with a bit of research, a bit of code, and a bit of elbow grease!

 I'm looking to contribute my skills to forward-thinking city I can be proud of as a resident and an employee.
-Please feel free to explore the tabs below!
+Please feel free to explore the tabs below.

 <style>
 /* Container Adjustments */